Matthias-Fauconneau/serenity/README.md

-Usage:
+# Rock documentation

+## Usage
  Command line arguments are interpreted as targets, paths or arguments (can be interleaved in any order).
  The first path to a folder is the path to the folder containing the source data set image slices (shorthand form of the "path" argument)
  Targets can be any output result from a production rule of the process definition.
  Each target will be copied to the corresponding target path (i.e first target with first target path, ...).
  Arguments affects either the process definition or the operations themselves.

-Targets and arguments:
+## Targets and arguments
-- source
+- \ref Source "source"
-  Image slices from the "path" folder concatenated as a volume.
+  %Image slices from the "path" folder concatenated as a volume.
   - path
     Path to the slice images folder (or to a volume file)
-    \note Folder names of the form "name-resolution" can be used to automatically assign the correct input resolution (in nm).
+    \note %Folder names of the form "name-resolution" can be used to automatically assign the correct input resolution (in nm).
               Otherwise the "resolution" argument will be used (default: 1μm)
   - downsample = [0]|1
     Downsamples the volume by two.